SecuraChain-Official/secura-chain/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 - see the LICENSE file for details.

 ## 🔮 Roadmap